gridbugs/hackmd-posts/ocaml-lsp-learning.md

 `.merlin` files by default and include `dot-merlin-reader` among its dependencies so the user doesn't have to install it manually.

-## Conclusion
+## Until Next Time

-This was an interesting rabbit hole to go down!
-As I said, the whole process involved more configuration than I think should be necessary, but it was technically possible to use OCaml-LSP and Merlin in a non-Dune project.
+Hopefully this helps you enjoy the benefits of OCaml-LSP in your non-Dune projects and gives a general example of how to debug situations where tools aren't working the way you expect.
+As I said, the whole process involved more configuration than I think should be necessary, but in the end it was technically possible to use OCaml-LSP and Merlin in a non-Dune project.

-Something that is nice to see is that there is momentum in the community to keep addressing these sorts of problems.
-If you notice a bug and you don't want to problem solve yourself like I did, or if you get stuck, I recommend asking for help over on [Discuss](https://discuss.ocaml.org), as there are a lot of people there who are willing to help.
-You should also of course check if the bug has been reported, and if not, create an issue yourself to give the community a chance to address the problem.

-I hope you got something useful out of my experimentation, until next time!